Transformer for Partial Differential Equations' Operator Learning: Method

 While the aforementioned attention mechanisms are flexible with respect to the discretization of input domain, the fact that { $\mathbf{Q}, \mathbf{K}, \mathbf{V}$} are essentially different linear projections of the same input feature embedding { $\mathbf{H}$} makes the input { $\mathbf{H}$} and output { $\mathbf{Z}=\mathbf{Q}(\mathbf{K}^T\mathbf{V})/n$} locked to the same fixed grid $\{x_i\}_{i=1}^n$.
 To decouple the output domain from the input domain and allow for arbitrary query locations, we extend the above attention mechanisms from self-attention to cross-attention, where the query matrix $\mathbf{Q}$ is encoded from a different input.
 To be more specific, the $i$-th row vector $\mathbf{q}_i$ in the query matrix $\mathbf{Q}$ is the latent encoding of query point $y_i$, where $\{y_i\}_{i=1}^{m}$ denotes the discretization of the output domain and is not necessarily same as the input grid points $\{x_i\}_{i=1}^{n}$.
 Hence, leveraging the cross-attention mechanism, we can query at arbitrary locations which are independent of the input grid points.
-If we adopt the learned bases interpretation from previous section, the cross-attention mechanism can also be viewed as a weighted sum of three sets of basis functions: $\{k_l(\cdot), v_l(\cdot), q_l(\cdot)\}_{l=1}^d$ with $k_l(\cdot)$ and $v_l(\cdot)$ sampled on the input discretization grid { $D(x): \{x_i\}_{i=1}^n$} and $q_l(\cdot)$ sampled on the query discretization grid { $D(y): \{y_i\}_{i=1}^m$}:
+If we adopt the learned bases interpretation from previous section, the cross-attention mechanism can also be viewed as a weighted sum of three sets of basis functions: $\{k_l(\cdot), v_l(\cdot), q_l(\cdot)\}_{l=1}^d$ with $k_l(\cdot), v_l(\cdot)$ defined on the input discretization grid { $D(x): \{x_i\}_{i=1}^n$} and $q_l(\cdot)$ defined on the query discretization grid { $D(y): \{y_i\}_{i=1}^m$}, which serves as the finite-dimensional approximation space's basis for the final target function: If we drop the point-wise feed forward network (FFN) after the attention layer, which is a MLP with two layers (omitting the bias term): { $\mathbf{x} \leftarrow \sigma \left(\mathbf{x}\mathbf{W}^{(1)}\right)\mathbf{W}^{(2)}$}, where { $\mathbf{W}^{(1)}, \mathbf{W}^{(2)} \in \mathbb{R}^{d\times d}$} are learnable weight matrices and $\sigma(\cdot)$ is a non-linear activation function, and then directly make $z_s(y_{j})$ as output, the cross attention in the \eqref{cross attn} is a special case of the universal operator approximator proposed in DeepONet \citep{DeepONet-Nature-2021} with $\sum_{i=1}^{n} k_l(x_i) v_s(x_i) / n$ as the output of branch net and $q_l(y_j)$ as the output of trunk net.
+But in practice, we find that appending FFN after attention improves the model's performance and a propagating MLP is necessary for time-dependent PDEs (see Figure \ref{fig:oformer decoder/propagator architecture}).
+Another notable difference is that the number of parameters in the attention layer does not depend on the input's discretization and thus it is applicable to samples with varying grids without re-training.
+More broadly speaking, the query matrix { $\mathbf{Q}$}, whose column space is spanned by the learnable query basis functions $\{q_l(\cdot)\}_{l=1}^d$, loosely resembles the induced points in Set Transformer \citep{set-transformer-icml2019} and the latent array in Perceiver \citep{perceiver-icml2021}.